DVidal1205/obsidian-vault/School/Spring 2024/REL3930/Module 2 - Buddhism/Review Questions.md

 - What is grooming?
 - What is consent?
 - What is a survivor-centered approach?
 - What is trauma?
-What is a trauma-  informed approach?
+What is a trauma-informed approach?
 - Are these helpful concepts to  understand the stories of Rebecca  Jamieson, Willa Baker and Rachel Montgomery?
 If so, in what ways?
 - Who is Willa Baker?
 - What happened to her?
 - What does she suggest causes abuse in Buddhist communities?
 - What is samaya?
 How does Willa Miller interpret samaya in a way that disrupts  abuse?
 - What is clergy misconduct?
 - What solutions to sexual violence in Buddhist communities does Willa Miller suggest?
 ### Vajrayana Practice
 - What is a consort?
 What is consort practice?
 - What have scholars argued in relationship to consorts?